 And although it may be true for some websites, it might not be necessarily true for yours.

 You have to test how image colors affect your conversion rates.
-What works on Facebook, according to my experience, is drastically different from what works on most websites.
+According to our experience, what works on Facebook drastically differs from what works on most websites.

 In general, on your own website, images and call-to-action buttons that are high in contrast and stand out tend to get the most clicks.

-But with Facebook, I found that images that blend in tend to get more clicks.
+However, we found that images that blend in get more clicks on Facebook.
 Images that contain a lot of white, grey, and blue colors, like the hexadecimal color #4c66a4, tend to generate the most clicks.

-When using the colors described above, we saw a huge lift in our click-through rates.
+We saw a huge lift in our click-through rates when using the colours described above.
 We were able to increase clicks by 16% to 28%.

 Chances are you haven’t heard of Open Graph.
 In essence, it provides you with meta tags to place on your website to ensure that URLs get shared correctly on Facebook.